andreagaspari/oauth-bridge/README.md

 # Integration Guide (site-to-server)

-This section explains how remote sites (e.g., a WordPress plugin or a generic backend) should integrate with the OAuth Proxy Bridge to obtain OAuth tokens from external providers (Google, for now).
+This section explains how remote sites (for example a WordPress plugin or a custom backend) should integrate with the OAuth Proxy Bridge to obtain OAuth tokens from external providers (currently Google).

-The guide focuses on the caller-side integration (the remote site).
+The structure follows a practical, implementable flow: requirements, endpoints, parameters, recommended server-to-server flow, fallback options, and examples.

 Contents
 - Overview